Lrozzy/1P1Qm_fork/README.md

     docker pull neutrinoman4/qml-lightning.gpu:v3.0

 For running on Horeka@KIT (Slurm-based), read the documentation [here](https://www.nhr.kit.edu/userdocs/ftp/containers/).

 To run GPU jobs on an HTCondor cluster, take a look at the scripts in `condor_example/`.

+If your HPC cluster supports Singularity/Apptainer, then you may use it as follows:

+     apptainer build qml-lightning-gpu.sif docker://neutrinoman4/qml-lightning.gpu:v3.0
+     apptainer shell qml-lightning-gpu.sif

-The Docker image is derived from the Pennylane Lightning GPU v0.38.0 docker image, and contains additional relevant libraries.
+The Docker image is derived from the Pennylane Lightning GPU v0.38.0 docker image, and contains some additional relevant libraries.

-To run your code, use the `train.py` script as shown below.
-While this script does almost the same thing as `case_qml.py` does, it is not self-contained.
+After you're all set up, run your code using the `train.py` script as shown below.
 The quantum circuit architecture is loaded from `quantum/architectures.py` and the loss function from `quantum/losses.py`.
 At the moment, two circuit architectures are defined: `circuit()` and `reuploading_circuit()`.
 You are free to try out new circuit architectures.
 The `train.py` method copies the current version of the `architecture.py` file to the `save_dir` as `save_dir/FROZEN_ARCHITECTURE.py`, in case you edit this file in between runs.

     python3 train.py --train --wires ${QUBITS} --trash-qubits ${TRASH} -b 100 -e 15 --backend "autograd" --save --seed ${seed} --lr 0.005 --desc "'${DESC}'" --train_n ${TRAIN_N} --valid_n ${VALID_N} --save_dir ${SAVE_DIR} --data_dir ${DATA_DIR} --device lightning.gpu